Qt Quick for Android Studio Projects

 setContentView(view)

-Inside the onCreate() method, a previously declared variable m_qtQuickView is initialized with a new QtQuickView.
-This new instance of QtQuickView is created by giving it the Context of the Java/Kotlin Activity as an argument.
+Inside the onCreate() method, previously declared variables are initialized with new QtQuickView instances.
+These instances take the Context of the Java/Kotlin Activity as arguments.

 For a Java-based project: